-Tip In Qualifying For FHA Loans With Child Support Payments
+This Article Is About FHA Loans With Child Support Payments Mortgage Guidelines

-- On the flip side, FHA Borrowers who are receiving child support payments can use it as qualified income.
+- On the flip side, Borrowers who are receiving child support payments can use it as qualified income

-- Debt To Income Ratio is the amount of debt a mortgage loan borrower has compared to the monthly gross income.
+- Debt To Income Ratio is the amount of debt a mortgage loan borrower as compared to the monthly gross income

 Case Scenario On Debt To Income Ratio

-- For example, lets take a case scenario where a mortgage loan borrower has total monthly debt payments of $1,000.
+For example, let’s take a case scenario where a borrower has total monthly debt payments of $1,000:

-- We will say that this borrower has monthly gross income is $4,000.
+- We will say that this borrower has a monthly gross income is $4,000

-- Debt to income ratio by lenders is calculated by dividing the monthly debt payment of $1,000 by the monthly gross income of $4,000.
+- The debt to income ratio by lenders is calculated by dividing the monthly debt payment of $1,000 by the monthly gross income of $4,000

 Child Support Payments In Debt to Income Ratios

-There are a lot of expenses raising children.
-Clothing, education, health care, extra curricular activities, summer camps, and many other expenses.
-However, expenses associated with children is not calculated by lenders when calculating DTI.
+There are a lot of expenses in raising children.
+Clothing, education, health care, extracurricular activities, summer camps, and many other expenses.
+However, expenses associated with children are not calculated by lenders when calculating DTI.

-- Mortgage lenders do not take those expenses into account when calculating debt to income ratios.
+- Lenders do not take those expenses into account when calculating debt to income ratios

-- Many mortgage loan borrowers do not realize this and a large percentage of mortgage loan borrowers get disqualified for a mortgage loan approval due to child support payments.
+- Many borrowers do not realize this and a large percentage of mortgage loan borrowers get disqualified for mortgage approval due to child support payments

-- Child support payments are not cheap depending on the amount of children.
+Child support payments are not cheap depending on the number of children.

-- Child support payments can be a large percentage of a mortgage loan borrower’s monthly gross income.
+Child support payments can be a large percentage of the borrower’s monthly gross income.

 Qualifying For FHA Loans With Child Support Payments

-For those mortgage loan borrowers who have large monthly child support payments, I suggest they seek the consultation or a mortgage lender with no overlays on debt to income ratios.
+For borrowers who have large monthly child support payments, I suggest they seek the consultation or a lender with no overlays on debt to income ratios.

-- Mortgage Brokers has access to dozens of mortgage lenders who have special mortgage loan programs for mortgage loan borrowers with high debt to income ratios.
+- Mortgage Brokers has access to dozens of lenders who have special mortgage loan programs for borrowers with high debt to income ratios

-- The Gustan Cho Team has no overlays on debt to income ratio and will go as high as 56.9%.
+- Gustan Cho Associates has no overlays on debt to income ratio and will go as high as 56.9%

-Mortgage Borrowers have high debt to income ratios and need to qualify for a FHA Loan with no overlays on DTI, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Mortgage Borrowers have high debt to income ratios and need to qualify for an FHA Loan with no overlays on DTI, please contact us at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.